ufs-community/ufs-mrweather-app/docs/UsersGuide/source/glossary.rst

       The `spack-stack <https://github.com/NOAA-EMC/spack-stack>`__ is a collaborative effort between the NOAA Environmental Modeling Center (EMC), the UCAR Joint Center for Satellite Data Assimilation (JCSDA), and the Earth Prediction Innovation Center (EPIC). *spack-stack* is a repository that provides a Spack-based method for building the software stack required for numerical weather prediction (NWP) tools such as the `Unified Forecast System (UFS) <https://ufscommunity.org/>`__ and the `Joint Effort for Data assimilation Integration (JEDI) <https://jointcenterforsatellitedataassimilation-jedi-docs.readthedocs-hosted.com/en/latest/>`__ framework. spack-stack uses the Spack package manager along with custom Spack configuration files and Python scripts to simplify installation of the libraries required to run various applications.
 The *spack-stack* can be installed on a range of platforms and comes pre-configured for many systems.
 Users can install the necessary packages for a particular application and later add the missing packages for another application without having to rebuild the entire stack.

    Stochastic physics
+      1. Stochastics physics schemes are physics packages that apply randomized perturbations to the physical tendencies or the physical parameters of a model in order to compensate for model uncertainty.
-      A package of stochastic schemes used to represent model uncertainty: SKEB (Stochastic Kinetic Energy Backscatter), SPPT (Stochastically Perturbed Physics Tendencies), and SHUM (Specific Humidity)
+      2. Stochastic Physics also refers to the specific package of stochastic schemes used alongside the CCPP to represent model uncertainty: SKEB (Stochastic Kinetic Energy Backscatter), SPPT (Stochastically Perturbed Physics Tendencies), SHUM (Specific Humidity), SPP (Stochastically Perturbed Parameterizations), and LSM SPP (Land Surface Model SPP).

-      ..
-         COMMENT: Need definition of the field of Stochastic physics.
-Then can specify that there is a stochastic physics package that does specific things.

    Suite
       A collection of primary physics schemes and interstitial schemes that are known to work